maccode421/tic-tac-toe-game/README.md

 User stories:
 As a user, I want to be able to restart the game anytime.
 As a user, I want to see a winner message.
-As a user, I want to the game to be smooth and easy to play.
+As a user, I want the game to be smooth and easy to play.
 As a user, I want to see a fun message when there's a winner.